altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former energy engineer.
- - Among other things, I'm interested in Machine Learning (ML), Scientific Computing and Software Engineering.
+ - Among other things, I'm interested in Powder Metallurgy, Scientific Computing and Machine Learning.
- - I enjoy implementing from scratch ML algorithms.
  - I'm a cookery enthusiast, runner and traveler.
  - I have an amazing wife and two cats.

 ## 👨‍🔬 Science

 My main research interests are :
-* High-performance Machine Learning,
+* Numerical Simulation of Powder Metallurgy Process,
+* Development of multiphysics numerical solvers (Finite Element Methods (FEM)),
 * Applications of Machine Learning/Deep Learning algorithms in Materials science and Engineering,
-* Numerical Simulation of Powder Metallurgy Process.

 <h3 align="center" id="languages">